gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Faq-reindex-and-cache-gij-self-managed.md

 #### The git notes are still not visible in Jira.
 What should I do?

-Perform a **Reset** + **Reindex** of the selected repository via Git Repositories of the Git add-on.
+Perform a **Reset** + **Reindex** of the selected repository via Git Repositories of the GIJ app.
 If the issue still persist, see article, [How do I clear the Git Integration app for Jira cache manually?](#how-do-i-clear-the-git-integration-for-jira-app-cache-manually)